daos-stack/daos/doc/user/posix.md

-When DFuse starts, it will register a single mount with the kernel at the location specified by the `--mountpoint` option, and this mount will be visable in /proc/mounts, and possibly the output of df.
+When DFuse starts, it will register a single mount with the kernel at the location specified by the `--mountpoint` option, and this mount will be visible in /proc/mounts, and possibly the output of df.
 The contents of multiple pools/containers will be accessible via this single kernel mountpoint.